PokeyOne/clasp/CLASM.md

 executables.
 Most commonly said executables are created by compiling clasp source code, but they can also be compiled from CLASM.

+## This Page is Out of Date
+Due to the early stages of this language, the specification is rapidly changing so this page is guaranteed out of date and in most cases extremely so.

 ## Basic Syntax

 As far as assembly languages go this is a pretty standard and simple one.
 It